YugabyteDB-Samples/yb-workload-simulator/README.md

 #### Additional parameters if you wish to run YCQL workload

-(Please remember to move the jar yb-simu-base-app.jar to the last line of the script.
+(Please remember to move the `-jar yb-simu-base-app.jar` to the last line of the script.
 Everything after that line gets ignored.)

 ```sh
 -Dworkload=genericCassandraWorkload